EllisLab/Char-Limit/char_limit/README.md

 The "total" parameter lets you specify the number of characters.
-The "exact" parameter will truncate the string exact to the "limit"
+The "exact" parameter will truncate the string exact to the "limit" The "strip_tags" parameter will remove any HTML tags from the input string The "force_ellipses" parameter will add ellipses to the output when exact is used and the result is trimmed

 Note: When exact="no" this tag will always leave entire words intact so you may get a few additional characters than what you specify.